nasa/HDTN/README.md

 * ./runscript.sh

 ### Run Unit Tests ###
-After building HDTN (see above), the unit tests can be run with the command within the build directory:
+After building HDTN (see above), the unit tests can be run with the following command within the build directory:
 * ./tests/unit_tests/unit-tests

+### Run Integrated Tests ###
+After building HDTN (see above), the integrated tests can be run with the following command within the build directory:
+* ./tests/integrated_tests/integrated-tests